 The next morning I’d wake up, immediately reach for my phone, and when I saw that she had not gotten back to me, I’d stay in bed all day, feeling too sorry for myself to face the day without her love.

 Yep, I went from being a successful, internationally recognized public speaker living the dream, to being a needy mess.

 Such is the power of LOVE that it brought me to my knees.

 I knew that my unresolved relationship patterns were following me around like a secret assassin sabotaging my romances one by one.

 Only, this time, I refused to take it lying down.

 Instead, I chose to FIGHT for LOVE.
-Whatever it took, I was determined to win Chelsea back.
+Whatever it took, I was determined to win Amy back.